adstuart/azure-vnet-beyond-500-spokes/README.md

 - Azure VNG Ipsec to Ipsec (PIP to PIP) connections wherein each Spoke has an Azure VNG
 - SD-WAN based designs wherein each Spoke has an SD-WAN NVA and connects back via PIP and MS backbone to centralised SDWAN appliances
 - Cloud-native overlays from companies such as Aviatrix (same as SD-WAN approach, but often with deeper integration in to native SDN constructs such as UDR/VNet)

+## [4] Azure Virtual Network Manager (AVNM)

+Connected groups within AVNM now support up to 1000 VNets.
+As per here https://learn.microsoft.com/en-us/azure/virtual-network-manager/concept-limitations#limitations-for-peerings-and-connected-groups

+> A virtual network can be peered up to 1000 virtual networks using Azure Virtual Network Manager's hub and spoke topology.
+This means that you can peer up to 1000 spoke virtual networks to a hub virtual network.
+By default, a connected group can have up to 250 virtual networks.
+This is a soft limit and can be increased up to 1000 virtual networks by submitting a request using this form.